TheDiscorders/SelfRythm/README.md

 ## ⛓ Docker installation

 You can use SelfRythm as a Docker container.
 To do so, you need to install Docker on your machine.
-Create a Discord account and get the token
+Create a Discord account and get the token.
-Then, you can run the command
+Then, you can run the command:
 ```sh
 docker run -d \
 --name "SelfRythm" \ # Optionnal, you can change it